-The return on the Target Portfolio shall be calculated as an average of the returns to the target indices indicated in Table 5 weighted by the target allocations indicated by Table 2 (i.e., 2a and 2b, as applicable), but adjusted for floating allocations.
-The policy allocation for Strategic Investments, Private Equity and Real Estate would all "float" against Global Equity (i.e., limited short-term liquidity available for rebalancing and benefit payments means that their policy allocations would equal their actual allocations).
+The return on the Target Portfolio shall be calculated as an average of the returns to the target indices indicated in Table 4 weighted by the target allocations indicated by Table 2, but adjusted for floating allocations.
+The policy allocations for the private market asset classes would all

+"float" against the public market asset classes (i.e., limited short-term liquidity available for rebalancing and benefit payments means that their policy allocations would equal their actual allocations) as identified in Table 5.